mikecuoco/cv/README.md

 ## To do

-- [ ] Fix Teaching, Training, and Service sections to have "WHAT" be the main header
+- [X] Fix Teaching, Training, and Service sections to have "WHAT" be the main header
-- [ ] Fix Experience section dates
+- [X] Fix Experience section dates
-- [ ] better formatting for publications
+- [X] better formatting for publications
-  - [ ] list all authors
+  - [X] list all authors
-  - [ ] omit duplicates and posters
+  - [X] omit duplicates and posters
-  - [ ] Paper title be item title
+  - [X] Paper title be item title
   - [ ] Highlight my name
-- [ ] Programmatic short/long academic CVs
-- [ ] Non-academic CVs
+- [ ] successfully build with Travis CI
-- [ ] Improved list structure for the service section
+- [ ] integrate with website!